mxomasuku/blog_portfolio/content/blog/firebase-auth-session-cookies.md

 ---

 ## Quick Summary

-	•	If you’re using Firebase directly in the frontend → go with idToken.
+- If you're using Firebase directly in the frontend → go with idToken.

-	•	If you’re building an Express backend and want real security → session cookies are non-negotiable.
+- If you're building an Express backend and want real security → session cookies are non-negotiable.

-	•	Don’t store idToken in localStorage unless you’re okay with the XSS risk.
+- Don't store idToken in localStorage unless you're okay with the XSS risk.

 ---